Rules of the Youth Olympic Games Medal Design Competition

 The International Olympic Committee (hereafter the "IOC"), with its registered offices at Maison Olympique, 1007 Lausanne, Switzerland, is organising a competition (hereafter the "Competition") to select the design for the obverse of the medal for the Youth Olympic Games 2024, which will be held in Gangwon, Republic of Korea, from 19 January to 1 February 2024.

 Article 2.
 Eligibility

-Participation in this Competition is open to all individuals who have internet access and an email address, regardless of their country of residence, to the exclusion of IOC and Lausanne 2020 Youth Olympic Games Organising Committee (hereafter "Lausanne 2020") personnel and their family members, previous winners of the Youth Olympic Games medal design competitions and all people who are directly or indirectly involved in the conception, carrying out or management of the Competition, particularly employees of third-party service providers, their affiliates and the company that will produce the medals (hereafter the "Candidate(s)").
-Applications can be presented by one individual only and must be the work of the Candidate.
+Participation in this Competition is open to all individuals who have internet access and an email address, regardless of their country of residence, excluding IOC and Gangwon 2024 Youth Olympic Games Organising Committee (hereafter "Gangwon 2024") personnel and their family members, previous winners of the Youth Olympic Games medal design competitions and all people who are directly or indirectly involved in the conception, staging or management of the Competition, particularly employees of third-party service providers and their affiliates and the company that will produce the medals (hereafter the "Candidate(s)").
+Applications can be submitted by one individual only and must be the work of the Candidate.

 Article 3.
 Competition Phases

 The Competition includes the following phases: